 March 7th, 2009 · 14 Comments ·

+Note: I add at least one new book at the beginning of every month.
 While I’m generally a gentle person, I admit I’m a fast, aggressive reader.
 The Reading Police would arrest me if they could catch me.
 I think of my recommendations here as my community service.
-Last updated April 8, 2013, to the Good Novels category.
-I add books at the top of a section.
-While I don’t have a Children’s Books [...]
+Last updated December 1, 2013, to the Inspiring Category […]

-Tags: Amy Minota·Ann Patchett·Anne Lamott·Annie Dillard·Barbara Kingsolver·Bill Bryson·Bill McKibben·books·Clarissa Pinkola Estes·Elizabeth Gilbert·Elizabeth Marshall Thomas·Eric Brende·Geneen Roth·Jan Karon·Jared Diamond·Julia Cameron·Lynne Twist·Malcolm Gladwell·Natalie Angier·Nicholas Evans·Orson Scott Card·Philip Connors·Robert James Waller·Robert Leo Heilman·Sue MOnk Kidd·Tawniw O'Dell·Ted Kerasote
+Tags: Amy Minota·Ann Patchett·Anne Lamott·Annie Dillard·Barbara Kingsolver·Bill Bryson·Bill McKibben·books·Chip Heath·Christina Lamb·Clarissa Pinkola Estes·Dan Heath·Elizabeth Gilbert·Elizabeth Marshall Thomas·Eric Brende·Esther Perel·Geneen Roth·Heath brothers·Jan Karon·Jared Diamond·Julia Cameron·Lynne Twist·Malala Yousafzai·Malcolm Gladwell·Natalie Angier·Nicholas Evans·Orson Scott Card·Patterson's Picks·Philip Connors·Robert James Waller·Robert Leo Heilman·Shaine Claiborne·Sobonfu Some·Sue MOnk Kidd·Tawniw O'Dell·Ted Kerasote